VonHeikemen/devlog/content/tools/setup-nvim-lspconfig-plus-nvim-cmp.md

 We had the chance to assemble a configuration for `nvim-cmp` from scratch.
 We explored some common options step by step.

 Finally, we made some additional customizations to diagnostics.
-Learned a little something about configuring lsp handlers, specifically the ones who use floating windows.
-And we took a brief look at method to install language servers locally.
+Learned a little something about configuring lsp handlers, specifically the ones using floating windows.
+And we took a brief look at a method to install language servers locally.

 You can find all the configuration code here: [nvim-lspconfig + nvim-cmp](https://gist.github.com/VonHeikemen/8fc2aa6da030757a5612393d0ae060bd)